-We have a new cover image!
-It is created with contributions from students, alumni, faculty and supervisors.
-Please click on the cover image above to view a gallery of artwork with the names of the artist
+This cover image is created with contributions from students, alumni, instructors and supervisors.
+Please click on the cover image above to view a gallery of artwork with the names of the artists.

 News